-Creating a website for your business is like creating a digital business card.
-And a proper design is probably one of the most important elements of your website, A.K.A your business card.
-It’s your selling point, so it’s essential it works properly, is pleasant to look at, and radiates your business’ personality as well as your own.
-This article dives deeper into the world of design by focusing on the interplay between the two core elements of software design: UI and UX.
+Creating a website or application for your business is like designing a digital business card.
+A high-quality and well-functioning design is one of the most essential elements contributing to the success of your business online.
+It’s your selling point, so it’s essential it works properly, is pleasant to look at, and radiates your business’ personality, as well as your own.
+This article dives deeper into the world of web and app design by focusing on the interplay between the two core elements of software design: UI and UX.

 UI/UX: the two core elements of design

 Two terms you often come across when talking about web and app design are UI and UX.
 While many people use these terms interchangeably, they are two very different albeit inseparable types of design software design.